ZeyuGuo/InTAR/benchmark/README.md

 ## Multi-Task DNN Kernel Testbench

-For detail description of each kernel, check the [preprint](https://arxiv.org/abs/2502.08807) paper in Table III.
+For detailed description of each kernel, check the [preprint](https://arxiv.org/abs/2502.08807) paper in Table III.

+> [!NOTE]
+> Speedup and DSP efficiency are normalized based on the sequential kernel.
+For verification, you can divide the value by whatever value for sequential kernel to get the speedup or DSP efficiency.

 | Kernel Name | Cycle Count (InTAR/dataflow/sequential) | Latency (ms) (InTAR/dataflow/sequential) | DSP count (InTAR/dataflow/sequential) |
 | ---- | ---- | ---- | ---- |